lordshisho/bootymapper/README.md

 `-f` allows you to set if the output is only the resulting IP or the IP and the contents of the response.

-bootymapper is a solution used to grab banners from TCP services and search their contents for a specific string.

 To install dependencies with apt use `apt-get install libevent-dev` and to compile bootymapper use `cd bootymapper && make`.
 You may need to update libevent from source to the latest version.
 You can find the latest libevent on https://github.com/libevent/libevent

 IPv4 addresses can be generated with zmap or your preferred network mapper and piped directly into `bootymapper`.